 By finding a balance of multiple areas of interest in life, you can create the same sort of advantageous cross-pollination for yourself.

-In our younger years, being a generalist lets us be exposed to the great variety of life.
+In our younger years, being a generalist lets us be exposed to a great variety of life.
 It gives us a chance to find out how our talents apply to the world.

 In our prime years, we can approach specialization to maximize our earning potential.
 It might be your key to financial independence.